Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Results

 \subsubsection{\textbf{Reasons for Discrepancies}}

-Our analysis reveals four main themes explaining human vs. LLM discrepancies: \begin{enumerate*} \item human error, \item LLM error, \item LLM more permissive, \item LLM more restrictive\end{enumerate*}.
+Our analysis reveals four main themes explaining discrepancies between human and LLM privacy policy answers: \begin{inparaenum}[1)]\item human error, \item LLM error, \item LLM more permissive, \item LLM more restrictive\end{inparaenum}.
 The first two themes were encountered in a few cases, while the remaining were exhibited in a dozen cases.
-In what follows, we elaborate on each theme.~\autoref{tab:themes_freq} in~\autorefappendix{app:results_ext} shows the main themes' frequencies per question, and ~\autoref{tab:themes} in~\autorefappendix{app:codebook} lists the identified themes and subthemes.
+In what follows, we elaborate on each theme.~\autoref{tab:themes_freq} in~\autoref{app:results_ext} shows the main themes' frequencies per question, and ~\autoref{tab:themes} in~\autoref{app:codebook} lists the identified themes and subthemes.